lafriedel/100-days-of-code/log.md

 **Thoughts**: I'd like to get the Enter key function to work, but I'm also not too worried about it.
 Trying to not learn everything at once.
 Baby steps.

 **Link to Work**: [Wikipedia Search](https://codepen.io/lafriedel/pen/VQdZqw)

+### R1D61: 3/12/18

+**Today's Progress**: I began the last intermediate freeCodeCamp front-end project, which is accessing and displaying information from TwitchTV's API.
+I must display which streams are currently live, plus some other details.
+I set up some basic HTML and started playing with the API data.

+**Thoughts**: The daylight savings transition has my brain moving a bit slower this morning...whew.